-Any company, big or small, will have to comply with the new regulations regarding the secure collection, storage and usage of personal information.
+Any company, big or small, will have to comply with the regulations regarding the secure collection, storage and usage of personal information.
 Failure to do may be met with heavier fines or other regulatory censure.
 What’s more, individuals can sue you for compensation to recover both material damage and non-material damage, like distress.

 The core objectives of the GDPR is to give individuals more transparency and control of their personal data and to unify the regulation within the EU.
 It is making companies across the EU think seriously about data protection.